The PRS Forum 2017 "Living with Build to Rent"

 In 2010, out of the library at the LSE, Reza Merchant set up The Collective, frustrated by the lack of high-quality, accessible accommodation for young people in London.
 The Collective is one of the most innovative and dynamic property companies in London.
 It is the UK’s first and the world’s largest co-living provider, providing young people with a new way to live, focused on community, convenience and quality.

 Grosvenor Britain and Ireland

 Craig McWilliam FRICS was appointed to the Britain & Ireland Board on joining Grosvenor in 2010.
 In 2013 he took over as Executive Director responsible for all investment and development on the 300 acre London Estate having previously managed UK development activities outside Mayfair and Belgravia.
 Prior to joining Grosvenor he was a Managing Director at Fortress Investment Group with responsibility for real estate in the company’s European private equity business.
 Formerly he worked at Rodamco, UBS and Chesterton.
-In January 2017 he will take up the post of Chief Executive, Grosvenor Britain and Ireland.
+In January 2017 he took up the post of Chief Executive, Grosvenor Britain and Ireland.
 Craig holds a degree in Land Economy from the University of Cambridge.
 He is an Honorary Fellow of the Royal Institute of Chartered Surveyors, a Trustee of LandAid and a Director of the New West End Company.

 Telford Homes Plc